 The Blue Salvia also is known as Mealy-cup Sage.
 It blooms from June through October.
 Grow it in full sun.
 Plant it in moist, well-drained soil for this popular variety of Salvia.
 They are native to North America.

-Blue Salvias are perennials, however, in some climates they are treated as annuals.
-Some varieties include, Salvia azurea ‘Grandiflora’ (Salvia pitcheri) grows to 5 ft tall with Gentian blue flowers.
+Blue Salvias are perennials, however, in some climates, they are treated as annuals.
+Some varieties include Salvia azurea ‘Grandiflora’ (Salvia pitcheri), which grows to 5 ft tall with Gentian blue flowers.
 Salvia clevlandii native to San Diego grows to 4 ft., fragrant with blue flowers.
 Salvia farinacea, 3 ft. with violet-blue flowers.
 Salvia leucophylla 2-6 ft. and blue flowers in May of June.
-Salvia patens or Gentian Sage grows to 2.5 ft. likes sun or part shade.
+Salvia patens or Gentian Sage grows to 2.5 ft., likes the sun or partial shade.